easybuilders/easybuild-docs/docs/contributing.md

 3 directories, 0 files
 ```

-Export an environment variable with the path to the `EasyBuild` directory to
+An environment variable with the path to the `EasyBuild` directory simplifies
-simplify commands calling the development instance of EasyBuild.
+calls to the development instance of EasyBuild significantly; define this
+variable in the following manner.

 ``` shell
 export EB_DEVEL_ROOT=/path/to/EasyBuild